Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Differentiating the regularized NLP

-In this section we provide a simple method to compute the derivative of \ref{eq:P3} with respect to $\theta$, and prove that, if \ref{eq:P1} admits a derivative, then the two derivatives become arbitrarily close as $\rho \downarrow 0$.
-Moreover, we show that obtaining the derivative of \ref{eq:P3} amounts to solving a linear system of equations that is similar in structure to the one in \cref{lemma:differentiability}.
+\cref{lemma:regularized_problem_is_diff_ae} proves that \longprobthree satisfies the LICQ and SSOSC conditions by design as long as $\bar{\xi}$ solves \probtwo.
+By \cref{lemma:differentiability}, this means that the solution map of \probthree is differentiable.
+In this section we provide a simple method to compute the derivative of \probthree with respect to $\theta$, and prove that, if \probone admits a derivative, then the two derivatives become arbitrarily close as $\rho \downarrow 0$.
+Moreover, we show that obtaining the derivative of \probthree amounts to solving a linear system of equations that is similar in structure to the one in \cref{lemma:differentiability}.

-To compute the derivative of \ref{eq:P3}, we apply the implicit function theorem to the KKT conditions in \cref{eq:KKT_3} as described next. \begin{proposition} The primal-dual solution map $\eta(\theta)$ of \ref{eq:P3} is continuously differentiable at $\theta$ for all $\rho>0$ sufficiently small and $\bar{\xi}\in \Xi(\theta)$.
+To compute the derivative of \probthree, we apply the implicit function theorem to the KKT conditions in \cref{eq:KKT_3}. \begin{lemma} The primal-dual solution map $\eta(\theta)$ of \longprobthree is continuously differentiable at $\theta$ for all $\rho>0$ sufficiently small and $\bar{\xi}\in \Xi(\theta)$.
 Moreover, the derivative of $x(\theta)$ with respect to $\theta$ is given by the first $n_x$ rows of unique matrix $V$ solving the linear system of equations

 where $A_\theta(\bar{\phi})$ and $b_\theta(\bar{\phi})$ are defined in \cref{lemma:differentiability} and

 with $H$ and $l$ defined as